-The University of Texas at Dallas requires a fully executed Talent Release Form or Multi-User Release Form before using a person’s likeness in photos, videos, CD-ROMs, websites, remarks and written work.
+The University of Texas at Dallas requires a fully executed Talent Release Form (PDF) or Multi-User Release Form (PDF) before using a person’s likeness in photos, videos, CD-ROMs, websites, remarks and written work.
 Requests for photographic services should be initiated by completing the Photographic Request Form and submitting it electronically to [email protected].

 Third-Party Photography and Video Requests

 In order to protect the privacy and safety of UT Dallas students, staff and faculty and guard the reputation of our University, no unauthorized commercial video or photography is permitted on UT Dallas premises.
-No students, faculty or staff may be photographed or filmed without their express permission and a fully executed Talent Release Form.
+No students, faculty or staff may be photographed or filmed without their express permission and a fully executed Talent Release Form (PDF).
 Standard exceptions to this policy apply to gatherings or events, ceremonies and athletic events, wherein there is no reasonable expectation of privacy.
 Members of the media are requested to contact the Office of Communications (972-883-2155) to schedule photo, video and interview appointments in advance.
 Vendors who have performed work for the University are requested to obtain photographs at the time of the completion of their installation or prior to building occupation and operation.
 Vendor photography following the date of occupation is strongly discouraged.
 Exceptions to this policy must be initiated and sponsored by a UT Dallas school, office, department or building manager.
 In those instances, a written request for photographic permission must be submitted to the Office of Communications at [email protected] for approval.
 The UT Dallas office sponsoring the request will be responsible for escorting the photographer, obtaining University photo releases as necessary, ensuring the privacy of students, staff and faculty, and underwriting any related expenses or charges.